- Learn about the importance of working together to create positive experiences to strengthen the management of your school-age program.

 High-quality environments for school-age children cannot be created unless these environments are also good for the adults who work in them.
 Education professor Lilian Katz, in Talks with Teachers of Young Children (1995) urges professionals to ask themselves the questions below.
 As you read each of these questions, think about how things are in your own work environment.

 On the whole, are relationships with my colleagues:

 - Trusting rather than suspicious?

 - Respectful rather than controlling?

-Effective school-age staff members value collaboration and acknowledge it is important to work together with families, other staff members, and supervisors to be successful.
-They know it is important to critically think about their practices with school-age children and families, and to make changes when needed.
-They also know it is important to celebrate successes and acknowledge the efforts of others, like family members and colleagues, in their daily work.
-Your program may plan joyful events that build community at different levels: among the staff, as well as among staff, school-age children and families (e.g., acknowledging individual staff members during staff meetings, celebrating staff birthdays and life events with potluck suppers, attending a professional conference together, organizing family nights, inviting families to participate in program experiences, encouraging families to spend time with children throughout the day).
+It is important to celebrate successes and acknowledge the efforts of others, like family members and colleagues, in their daily work.
+Your program may plan joyful events that build community at different levels: among school-age children, families, and staff (e.g., acknowledging individual staff members during staff meetings, celebrating staff birthdays and life events with potluck suppers, attending a professional conference together, organizing family nights, inviting families to participate in program experiences, encouraging families to spend time with children throughout the day).

 While working with others is one of the most rewarding parts of your job, it can also present challenges.
-It requires dedication, commitment, problem-solving skills, and a willingness to learn, change, and be flexible in order to address the multiple and often complex needs of those in your care.
-It is your responsibility to maintain professional conduct and seek the advice of your T&C or manager when faced with difficult situations you are not sure how to deal with.
+It requires dedication, commitment, problem-solving skills, and a willingness to learn, change, and be flexible to address the multiple and often complex needs of those in your care.
+It is your responsibility to maintain professional conduct and seek the advice of your T&CS or Program Manager when faced with difficult situations you are not sure how to deal with.